 Types of Transportation-Related Chargebacks

-- If you are not ready to load when the Amazon carrier shows up or if you miss the scheduled pickup date, they will penalize you for $200 for LTL and $500 for TL shipments.
+- If you are not ready to load when the Amazon carrier shows up or miss the scheduled pickup date, they will penalize you for $200 for LTL and $500 for TL shipments.

 - Import Vendor.
 For On-Time Window violations or Late Booking, it could cost you 3% of the cost of the product.
 For late delivery of Import Documents, $150 for the first three days, then an additional $50 per day afterward.

-- Non-Delivery Cancellation: If the order is not delivered within the delivery window and the order was not back ordered earlier, Amazon will automatically cancel the order and charge back the supplier for delivery compliance.
+- Non-Delivery Cancellation: If the order is not delivered within the delivery window and was not back ordered earlier, Amazon will automatically cancel the order and charge back the supplier for delivery compliance.

 - Orders not delivered within the window will be canceled by Amazon, resulting in another sizable chargeback for non-compliance.